 Christians should be the kindest, most compassionate individuals on the planet, and yet, so often, that’s not the case.
 We’re so busy trying to be righteous that we neglect kindness.
 We’re so consumed with our own rights we forget others have rights, too.
 We’re so absorbed in judging, we miss the humanity of those we’re judging.

 If they come to us seeking and we dismiss them, they will find comfort elsewhere.
 Right now the world appears to be offering kindness and compassion.
 They’re saying the right things.
-Unfortunately, what they’re offering is but a superficial bandage trying to cover up deep wounds.
-People need more than surface help, but if that’s what’s being offered, that’s what they’ll take.
+Unfortunately, what they’re offering is but a superficial Bandaid trying to cover up deep wounds.
+The wounds go deep, and people need more than surface help, but if that’s what’s being offered, that’s what they’ll take.

 Just as Saul found solace in a soothsayer, so will our neighbors and friends find sympathy in the world rather than in the Lord, if we’re not there to lead them on the path that leads to eternal life.